bmike2047/secured-text2file/README.md

 installDist for a java distribution.<br/>
 jlinkZip to generate native OS executable.

-**Note:**  To skip building and run directly on your computer install JDK17+ and run the script file inside ./dist/your-OS/bin folder
+**Note:**  To skip building and run directly on your computer install JDK17+ and run the script file inside folder:<br/>
+./dist/your-OS/secured-text2file-v2/bin/

 Screenshot:<br/>
 ![](screen1.png)